Rohith-Chittipolu/assignment2-Chittipolu/README.md

 |Soccer| LB nagar Soccer ground | $ 120 |
 |Badminton| RGI Court | $ 80 |
 |Cricket| Chennai stadium | $ 100  |

+---
+# Quotes

+>Be yourself; everyone else is already taken  -*Oscar Wilde

+>“Two things are infinite: the universe and human stupidity; and I'm not sure about the universe.”    -*Albert Einstein